typst-community/glossarium/README.md

       OpenID is an open standard and decentralized authentication protocol promoted by the non-profit
       #link("https://en.wikipedia.org/wiki/OpenID#OpenID_Foundation")[OpenID Foundation].
     ],
-    group: "Acronyms",
   ),
-  // a term with a short plural
+  // Add a PLURAL form
   (
     key: "potato",
     short: "potato",
     // "plural" will be used when "short" should be pluralized
     plural: "potatoes",
-    description: [#lorem(10)],
   ),
-  // a term with a long plural
+  // Add a LONGPLURAL form
   (
     key: "dm",
     short: "DM",